A SUMMER OF ADVENTURE!

 Summer Camp Activities

 Our vast range of programs and activities makes Circle Square Ranch appealing to children and teens.
 We encourage campers to try new and exciting activities that are challenging and fun.
 Exploring the beautiful outdoors with friends is part of each fun-filled day at camp.
 Through high energy and interactive campfire times, daily cabin devotions and the example of our staff, campers will have the opportunity to discover what the Bible has to say about Jesus and our relationship with God.
-Campers participate in a variety of instructional and recreational activities based on their preferences.
+Campers participate in a variety of instructional and recreational activities based on the camp that they are registered for.

 - Initiative Course